WindMillCode/Windmillcode-Angular-CDK/projects/wml-components-base/README.md

   * added onError to wmlimage prperty
 ,
 ## v17.3.4001 [4/16/24]
- * updated package to conform with @windmillcode/angular-wml-components-base
+ * updated package to conform with @windmillcode/angular-wml-components-base   ,
+## v17.3.5000 [4/20/24]
+ * updated package to reflect the version  ^17.3.5 of @angular/core package